JCWIFI TO HOST TOWNHALL ABOUT PROPOSED TOWER

 POLLINATOR SEEDS FOR SALE BY STEPHENSON COUNTY FARM BUREAU

-A discounted pollinator seed sale is now underway in Stephenson and Carroll counties.
+A discounted pollinator seed sale is underway in Stephenson and Carroll counties.

-The Butterfly Mix is designed to support monarchs, butterflies, and bees, while a separate CRP mix includes grasses to help reduce weeds and is available for approved conservation plots.
+The Butterfly Mix is designed to support monarchs, butterflies and bees, while a separate CRP mix includes grasses to help reduce weeds and is available for approved conservation plots.

 Officials say the program helps boost pollinator habitats across the region.

-Orders must be submitted by March 30th.
-You can find a link here (on.ilfb.org/stephensonseedsale) or place an order by contacting the Stephenson County Farm Bureau directly.
+You can place an order online at on.ilfb.org/stephensonseedsale or by contacting the Stephenson County Farm Bureau directly.

 PAINT THE PORT T-SHIRT CONTEST FOR KIDS

-To enter, please visit painttheport.com.
+To enter, visit painttheport.com.

 REMINDER ABOUT DROPPING OFF WOODY DEBRIS